Amir0Sharif/Llama3/README.md

 The chosen approach involves taking an open large language model and fine-tuning it to generate fictional product descriptions.
 When prompted with a product name and a category, the model, OpenLLaMA-3-8B, produces the following descriptions:

 1- Permissive License:

 1-1- OpenLLaMA-3-8B comes with a permissive license that allows for redistribution, fine-tuning, and derivative works.
 1-2- The license also requires explicit attribution, which is a new addition compared to the previous version, Llama 2.

 2- Dataset:

 2-1- OpenLLaMA-3-8B was trained on a dataset containing 1 trillion tokens.
 2-2- It’s part of the OpenLLaMA project, which aims to provide open-source reproductions of Meta AI’s LLaMA large language model.
 2-3- The weights for OpenLLaMA-3-8B are available in both EasyLM format (for use with the EasyLM framework) and PyTorch format (for use with the Hugging Face transformers library).

 The model can be directly loaded from the Hugging Face Hub using the LlamaTokenizer class

+LoRA is implemented in the Hugging Face Parameter Efficient Fine-Tuning (PEFT) library, offering ease of use and QLoRA can be leveraged by using bitsandbytes and PEFT together.
+HuggingFace Transformer Reinforcement Learning (TRL) library offers a convenient trainer for supervised finetuning with seamless integration for LoRA.

+Prepping the data for supervised fine-tuning

+It is crucial to preprocess the data into a format suitable for supervised fine-tuning.
+In essence, supervised fine-tuning involves further training a pretrained model to generate text based on a given prompt.
+The process is supervised because the model is fine-tuned using a dataset containing prompt-response pairs formatted consistently.